Liquidity Preference Theory: Meaning

 According to John Maynard Keynes, the supply of money is largely fixed and determined by the country’s central bank.
 Therefore, according to the theory of liquidity preference, the supply is perfectly inelastic and graphically represents a straight vertical line.

 Determination of Rate of Interest

-As shown in the figure above, the X axis measures the amount of money and the Y axis the interest rate.
-In the figure, TD is the demand curve of money and SP is the supply curve of money.
-And the point at which the demand of money equals the supply of money is denoted by E. At point E, both curves intersect each other and determine the interest rate R, and the interest rate R is the equilibrium interest rate.
+As shown in the figure above, the X-axis measures the amount of money, and the Y-axis the interest rate.
+In the figure, TD is the demand curve of money, and SP is the supply curve of money.
+And the point at which the demand for money equals the supply of money is denoted by E. At point E, both curves intersect each other and determine the interest rate R, and the interest rate R is the equilibrium interest rate.

 At point E1, the supply of money is higher than the demand for money, and so individuals buy more securities.
-In such situations, the interest rate begins to fall back to the point-R (equilibrium level).
+The interest rate begins to fall back to point-R (equilibrium level) in such situations.
 Similarly, at point E2, the demand for money is higher than the supply of money, and therefore individuals will begin to sell securities.
 As a result, the interest rate will rise to equilibrium level R.